reeddunkle/Codjo/References/Optimizing.md

     return True
 ```

+During the code review I brought up this idea of how much time the function requires, and I used the terms "time complexity", and "run time".
+These describe the same thing.

-When you ask, "What is the time complexity of this function?", that's an official-sounding way of asking, "How does my function respond to inputs of different sizes?"
+To measure its time complexity, I asked, "How does the function respond to inputs of different sizes?"

-Let's say the input is `1234554321`, and so `text` is length 10.
-The function assigns `i` to each number in the range of 0 to half the length of `text`.
-In the for-loop, `i` is going to be each number from `0...10//2`.
+Let's say the input to `is_palindrome` is `1234554321`, and so `len(text) == 10`.
+Before it completes, the for-loop will assign to `i` the numbers `0, 1, 2, 3, 4`

-Now, you might point out that this function could exit the loop midway with its `return False` statement.
-Whether it does that or not is out of our control, though, and so another thing you'll hear people talk about is "worse case scenario".
-We're concered with the part that we can try to control and optimize.
+You might point out that this function could exit the loop midway with its `return False` statement, and you're right.
+However, that's out of our control.
+We're almost always trying to improve the worst case scenario.

+If _n_ represents the size (length) of the input, in the worst case scenario this function needs to loop _n/2_ times.

-This idea of only needing to go half-way through the input came up in our group discussion, and someone said that they hadn't realized until later that they only needed to iterate through half of the input.
+When this came up in our discussion, someone said that they hadn't realized until later that they only needed to iterate through half of the input.
 Instead they used something like this:

 ```python
 def is_palindrome(text):